Festival FAQ

 If you want to support the DisabiliTease Festival financially, you can do so via PayPal, Venmo, or CashApp.

-All applications will close on March 31, 2025, at 11:59 pm Pacific Time Zone.
+All applications will close on April 15, 2025, at 11:59 pm Pacific Time Zone.

-Application status notifications will be sent by April 15, 2025.
+Application status notifications will be sent by May 1, 2025.

 Do you identify as someone with a disability?
 Then the answer is yes, you are the right person to apply.
 We strive to have a variety of disabilities represented each year and refuse to gatekeep the definition of disability.